Juan-Nathan/pf-database-system/README.md

 # 🐾 Pets First Veterinary Database System

-This project involves creating, populating, and manipulating a relational database in Oracle SQL and exporting data for MongoDB.
-It implements a complete schema based on the Pets First (PF) case study — a fictional network of veterinary clinics — including realistic data population, DML operations, structural modifications, PL/SQL triggers and procedures, and JSON export for NoSQL integration.
+This project involves creating, populating, and manipulating a relational database in Oracle Database, with data exported as JSON for MongoDB integration.
+It implements a complete schema for Pets First (PF)—a fictional network of veterinary clinics—with realistic data population, DML operations, structural modifications, PL/SQL triggers and procedures.

 ## Project Structure